TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

 This table confirms that cluster 0 is quite close to the starting poses (0, 3, and 5) that contributed to it, though slightly closer to Pose 0.
-Cluster 1 is still within 2 |A| of all six poses, but closest to Pose 1 out of all.
+Cluster 1 is still within 2 |A| of 5/6 poses, but closest to Pose 1 out of all.

 We can visually confirm this by selecting the output dataset (in the "Data" tab of Orion) and then going to the "3D" tab.
+Under the list of structures for ligand 35, the starting poses are conformers under the molecule named simply "35".
+Unfortunately the conformer number in this structure are off by 1, starting from "1", compared to the analysis, which starts from 0!
+This bug will be fixed in a future release.
+The average and median for each cluster appear as a separate protein-ligand complex, labeled accordingly
-Under the list of structures for ligand 35, the starting poses appear as "Conformer (6)", the average structures for the clusters under "Average 35" with the average ligands under "Conformers (2)" and the average proteins underneath that.
-Selecting starting poses 0, 3, and 5 with the average ligand and protein for cluster 0 (blue) gives the upper panel in Figure `Starting Poses and Cluster Averages for ligand 35`.
-Selecting starting poses
+(for example "35_clus0_Avg" for the average of cluster 0).
+Selecting starting poses corresponding to "down" poses 0, 3, and 5 (i.e. conformers 1, 4, and 6)
+and displaying them with the average for cluster 0 ("35_clus0_Avg") gives the upper panel in Figure `Starting Poses and Cluster Averages for ligand 35`.
+Selecting starting poses corresponding to "up" poses 1, 2, and 4 (i.e. conformers 2, 3, and 5)
-1, 2, and 4 with the average ligand and protein for cluster 1 (green) gives the lower panel.
+and displaying them with the average for cluster 1 ("35_clus1_Avg") gives the lower panel.
+Interestingly, with the averages color by calculated B-factor it is obvious that the "down" cluster is markedly more stable in the active site than the "up" cluster, as well as being more energetically favorable by MMPBSA and BintScore.

 .. figure_STMD_lig35_tableClusRMSD6Poses: